One of the hardest and most overlooked aspects of being a Goalkeeper is positioning.

 Getting your angles right is vital for improving your chances of making saves.
-And once you understand the logic behind “closing the angle”, it’s a lot easier to put it into practice.
+Once you understand the logic behind “closing the angle”, it’s a lot easier to put it into practice.

 Check out the following short video by Progressive Goalkeeping.
-It perfectly illustrates the role of the Keeper’s position in narrowing angles and reducing threats from in and around the penalty area.
+It perfectly illustrates the concept of narrowing angles and reducing threats from in and around the penalty area.

 Positional skill doesn’t come overnight; it comes with game time and regular goalkeeper training.

 Take a look at ProGK’s training drills for “Angles & Shot Stopping” for inspiration.
 Note how the Goalkeepers maintain a set position directly in line with the centre of the goal, and stand far forward enough to reduce the amount of goal strikers have to aim at.
 As the ball is passed, or rebounds out, the Keepers adjust their positions accordingly using quick footwork.

 Limitations of Positioning

 Keep in mind that good positioning will not eliminate every goal.